 After week 1, I did replace the heating plate’s pyramid cover (which keeps them from pooping all over the top of the heater) with a disposable cardboard template (which they poop all over) so they could roost on top.

-The cover is useful, especially when they’re tiny and can’t get down from the top without faceplanting, which seems like an injured chick waiting to happen.
-When they’re bigger, the top of the heater is good real estate in the brooder as well as a nice, warm platform to roost on.
+The cover is useful, especially when they’re tiny and can’t get down from the top without faceplanting, which seems like an injury waiting to happen.
+When they’re bigger, the top of the heater is great real estate in the brooder, and it’s a nice, warm platform to roost on.
 They like being off the ground.

-Speaking of being off the ground, on to our first solution:
+Speaking of being off the ground, on to our first issue & solution:

 Issue 1: Flying out